joshuawills/X-Compiler/website/mydocs/content/docs/language/your-first-program.md

 `outStr` takes in a string constant and prints it to stdout.

+`malloc` takes in an integer and returns a pointer to newly allocated memory

+`free` takes in a pointer and deallocates that memory

 `size` can take in a type (primitive or constructed) or a variable and return its size in bytes as an integer